Palestinian evacuees say thousands of people sheltering at Shifa hospital have fled after strikes

 RISING DEATH TOLLS

-More than 10,800 Palestinians have been killed since the war began, according to the Gaza Health Ministry, which does not not differentiate between civilian and militant deaths.
+More than 11,070 Palestinians, two-thirds of them women and minors, have been killed since the war began, according to the Gaza Health Ministry, which does not not differentiate between civilian and militant deaths.
 Another 2,650 people have been reported missing.

 U.S. Secretary of State Antony Blinken said Friday that “far too many” Palestinians have died and suffered and that while recent Israeli steps to try to minimize civilian harm are positive, they are not enough.